 United Utilities, a United Kingdom-based water company, has been a pioneer in using RPA in automating its back-office processes.
 Since 2017, they automated more than 20 processes, with another 12 in development.
 The company´s Head of robots, Wallace Dean, had this to say about the importance of RPA: “The benefits are not just time savings, but making the process robust.
 We know the robots aren´t going to go on holiday or be off sick”.

 And that is another benefit of implementing RPA.
 Robots are available 24 hours a day, 7 days in the week, 365 days a year.
 If you use a robot for an automated process that takes 4 hours per day, you still have 20 hours left to automate other processes.

 Compared to traditional IT solutions, RPA can help the E&U industry to drive digital transformation and achieve very good results quickly and with minimal effort.
-Implementing Robotic Process Automation doesn’t effect the existing IT systems and doesn’t request changes in them, it can be used and accepted by employees without IT knowledge.
+Implementing Robotic Process Automation doesn’t effect the existing IT systems and doesn’t request changes in them, employees can use and accept it without IT knowledge.

 RPA technology focuses on the automation of recurring, rule-based processes.
-Tasks that can be performed by RPA are listed here.
+You can find the tasks RPA can perform here.

 E&U industry has a wide spectrum of processes that can be automated.
 Today more than 50% of automation use-cases are found in the E&U industry and most of them are core processes.
 These are just a few of them: